 Wikipedia identifies a Brand Image as A brand is a collection of symbols, experiences and associations connected with a product, a service, a person or any other artifact or entity.”

-Everywhere your name or even e-mail address appears, on internet, there is a cyber foot print left behind.
-And it’s those footprints that need to be managed in an effort to leave an accurate trail that represents the professional YOU.
+Everywhere your name or even e-mail address appears on the internet, a cyber footprint is left behind.
+And it’s those footprints that need to be managed to leave an accurate trail representing the professional YOU.

 In short, make sure your cyber footprints leave a trail to your professional accomplishments and reinforce your brand.
-We all know those who are interested in hiring us, doing business with us or even dating us will Google our name.
+We all know those interested in hiring us, doing business with us, or even dating us will Google our name.
 Therefore, allow your cyber presence to serve as your E-Publicist telling your story in your absence.

 copyright (c) 2009 MH